Once the undisputed king of cash back credit cards, the Chase Freedom® Card still has a lot to offer.

-Even though Chase has a new unlimited cash back version of this card, the Chase Freedom® Card remains a great card to have.
-The points you earn can be used as true cash back, or pair it with a premium travel card from Chase to combine points and get access to great travel deals.
+Even though Chase now has an unlimited cash back version of this card, the Chase Freedom® Card remains a great card to have.
+The points you earn can be used as true cash back, or you can pair it with a premium travel card from Chase to combine points and get access to great travel deals through Chase Ultimate Rewards®.
 I’ve had mine for years, and it continues to occupy a spot in my wallet!

 Chase Freedom® Card Highlights